InflatibleYoshi/discord-samwise/README.md

 # Samwise

-Samwise - A discord bot that brings community within arm's reach when dealing with the lowest lows to giving life updates. by InflatibleYoshi
+A discord bot that brings community within arm's reach when dealing with the lowest lows to giving life updates. by InflatibleYoshi

 Commands: